TheUltimateOptimist/responsiveness/README.md

-A minimal, easy to use responsive framework for building UI for all screen sizes using the [Boostrap](https://getbootstrap.com/docs/5.0/layout/breakpoints/) breakpoints.
+A minimal, easy to use responsive framework for building UI for all screen sizes using the [Boostrap](https://getbootstrap.com/docs/5.0/layout/breakpoints/) breakpoints by default.

 - [1.
 Background](#background)
 - [2.
 Breakpoints](#breakpoints)